fukata/network-latest-posts/readme.txt

 * @wrapper_block_css  : Custom CSS classes for the block wrapper
 * @instance           : This parameter is intended to differenciate each instance of the widget/shortcode/function you use, it's required in order for the asynchronous pagination links to work
 * @random             : Pull random articles
+* @post_ignore        : Post ID(s) to ignore (default null) comma separated values ex: 1 or 1,2,3 > ignore posts ID 1 or 1,2,3 (post ID 1 = Hello World)

 == Changelog ==

+= 3.4 =
+* NEW Feature: Ignore posts by ID.
+Now you can ignore certain posts by their IDs ex: post_ignore=1 ignores all "Hello World" posts

 = 3.3.2 =
 * Added post title to alt and title tags for thumbnails